alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

 .. _page-example-health-data:

-Advanced example: OMOP health data
+Advanced Example: OMOP Health Data
 ==================================

 The OMOP common data model (CDM) is a widely used format for storing health data.